demisjohn/pyTRIMSetup/README.md

 A Python module for generating a TRIM.IN input file for running TRIM.exe by James Zeigler (see [srim.org](http://srim.org)).
 SRIM/TRIM is an ion-implantation monte-carlo simulator.

-After generating an output file with your python script, save the file into the SRIM/TRIM directory, rename it to TRIM.IN and run TRIM.EXE.
-It will load the settings from your generated file and start the simulation.
+After generating an output file with your python script, save the file into the SRIM/TRIM directory, and rename it to `trim.in` (case insensitive on windows).

+You can run your simulation in two ways.
+The preferred method is to Run `SRIM.exe`, and click `TRIM Calculation`/`Restore last TRIM data`, which loads the `TRIM.IN` file into the SRIM GUI.
+You can then click `Save Input and Run TRIM`, which will subject your input to the input checks, such as "merging identical elements" (useful because TRIM can fail with a run-time error if too many elements are present).

+Alternatively, you can run `TRIM.exe` (skipping the setup GUI), which will take all setting directly from your `TRIM.IN` file and immediately start the simulation.
+TRIM will load the settings from your generated file and start the simulation.
-This bypasses the SRIM.exe graphical interface, and allows for repeating loops of target layers etc.
+This bypasses the SRIM.exe graphical interface entirely.

 Currently developing the automatic launch of TRIM.exe with the generated TRIM.IN file & stitching together many-layered targets via the TRANSMIT.txt output option.